OctopusDeploy/docs/src/pages/docs/projects/project-triggers/deployment-target-triggers.md

 ### Investigate the diagnostic logs

-Go to **{{Configuration,Diagnostics,Auto Deploy Logs}}**.
+Go to **Configuration ➜ Diagnostics ➜ Auto Deploy Logs**.
 The **verbose** logs usually contain the reason why a project trigger didn't take any action.
 For example:

 `Auto-deploy: Machine 'Local' does not need to run release '2.6.6' for project 'My Project' and tenant '<none>' because it already exists on the machine or is pending deployment.`

 ### Investigate the audit messages

 The deployment triggers are all triggered based on events occurring in Octopus, all of which are logged reliably as audit events.
-Go to **{{Configuration,Audit}}** and filter down to see the events related to your deployments.
+Go to **Configuration ➜ Audit** and filter down to see the events related to your deployments.